epogrebnyak/bacus.hs/README.md

   putStrLn $ showBalances book "Account balances"
 ```

-## Motivation
+## Requirements

-The 'real' accounting systems by large incumbent players like Intuit (US), SAP (Germany), 1C (Russia), Tally (India), Xero (Australia) do a lot of work but are also rather difficult to manage.

-If we focus on the bookkeeping part alone (no document handling) within one accounting period, we can get to a very, yet complete book-keeping system.
-Such a system should satisfy the following requirements:
+A small yet complete book-keeping system should satisfy the following requirements:

 1. Able to specify a chart of accounts.
-2. Post accounting entries:
+2. Post accounting entries (single, double or multiple)
-   - single,
-   - double, or
-   - multiple.
-3. Close temporary accounts at the period end, including:
+3. Close temporary accounts at the period end:
    - create a sequence of account balance transfers;
    - make data for the income statement available before and after closing;
    - block modifications to temporary accounts after closing.
 4. Produce financial reports.
 5. Save data for the next accounting period.

-It is a bit surprising that such a system requires records of events of just five types to be operational.
+`bacus` satisfies these requirements except for reporting - there is no operation classification for the cash flow statement.

 ## Primitives